 A: Many psychiatrists, psychologists, counselors and social workers have special experience working with people newly diagnosed with cancer.
 Ask your healthcare team for a referral.
 Different types of counseling include individual, group, family, self-help or peer, bereavement, patient-to-patient and sexuality.
 Here are some tips to help you cope:

 - Talk about your stress, worries or concerns with your family, friends and healthcare providers.
-Find and talk to other women who have had breast cancer through LBBC’s Survivors’ Helpline at (888) 753-LBBC (5222).
+Find and talk to other women who have had breast cancer through LBBC’s Breast Cancer Helpline at (888) 753-LBBC (5222).

 - Surround yourself with positive people.